matusadamovic/lumia-app/README.md

 ## Supabase setup

 To store additional user information, create a `profiles` table in your Supabase project.
 A helper SQL script is available at `supabase/create_profiles_table.sql`.

+User report counts are stored in a separate `user_reports` table.
+Run the script `supabase/create_user_reports_table.sql` to create it in your project.
+The API route requires a service role key via the `SUPABASE_SERVICE_ROLE_KEY` environment variable so it can update the table.